 - Click on the Add button to open the Goal form, and enter the name of the goal.

-- Click on the Add button in the environment table, and select an environment to situate the goal in.
-This will add the new environment to the environment list.
+- Click on the Add button in the environment card, and select an environment to situate the goal in.
+This will add the new environment to the environment tab.

 - If this goal refines a parent goal, click on the Goals tab, click on Add button in the goals table to to open the Add Goal Refinement form.
 In this form, select the Goal from the Type combo box, and select the Sub-goal, refinement type, and an Alternate value.
 Possible refinement types are: and, or, conflict, responsible, obstruct, and resolve.
 The alternative value (Yes or No) indicates whether or not this goal affords a goal-tree for an alternate possibility for satisfying the parent goal.
 It is also possible to enter a rationale for this goal refinement in the refinement text book.
 Clicking on Update will add the refinement association to memory, but this will not be committed to the database until the goal is added or updated.

 - If this goal refines to sub-goals already specified, Click on the Sub-Goals tab and add a goal refinement association as described in the previous step.
 A goal may refine to artifacts other than goals, specifically tasks, requirements, obstacles, and domain properties.

 - Goal refinements can also be specified independently of goal creation or modification via the Requirements / KAOS Associations menu.

 - If any aspect of the goal concerns one or more assets, then these can be added by clicking on the Concerns folder and adding the asset/s to the concern list.
 Adding an asset concern causes a concern comment to be associated to the asset in the asset model.
 If the goal concerns an association between assets, the association can be added by clicking on the Concern Association tab and adding the source and target assets and association multiplicity to the concern association list.
 In the asset model, this association is displayed and a concern comment is associated to each asset in the association.